 Château de Rayne Vigneau has its castle that looks like something out of a fairy tale, and is situated high up on a hill with Sauternes vineyards cascading down from it in every direction.
 Though it couldn’t look like a more traditional French castle, this Bordeaux winery is one of the hippest château not only in Sauternes, but in all of Bordeaux.

 You can take a horseback ride through their vineyards.
-Bring a group of friends and put on your detective hats to solve the mystery of the semi-precious gemstones that have gone missing in their escape game.
+Bring a group of friends and put on your detective hats on to solve the mystery of the semi-precious gemstones that have gone missing in their escape game.
 And the really adventurous can take part in a tree climbing and tree top tasting in a 200 year old tree that affords a bird’s eye view of the castle.
 The wines are top notch to boot.

 No matter which visit you choose, you’ll tour the estate and learn about the wine making process before finishing off with a tasting of several wines of the château.